emilybrokaw/liferay-learn/docs/courses/latest/en/7.4/liferay-dxp-7.4-for-technical-users/integrate-with-external-systems/optional-exercise-1-make-the-gradebook-configurable.md

 ## Implement Configuration Support to the Assignment Validator Service

-Open the validator service component <code>com.liferay.training.gradebook.util.validator.AssignmentValidatorImpl</code> in the *gradebook-api* module and add the `configurationPid` component property as shown below.
+Open the validator service component `com.liferay.training.gradebook.util.validator.AssignmentValidatorImpl` in the *gradebook-api* module and add the `configurationPid` component property as shown below.

 ```java
 @Component(